MaayanShiran/Ron_vs_Snape_updated/README.md

 #Crash sound<br />
 #Coins on road<br />
 #Distance counter<br />
-#Menu with 2 options: Button mode or Sensor mode, both with slow/fast choise of speed<br />
+#Menu with 2 options: Button mode or Sensor mode, both with slow/fast choice of speed<br />
 #Tilt back and forth for speed<br />